 Metacognition in Science Education: A Teacher's Guide

-Explore how to integrate metacognition in science education through POE strategy, inquiry-based learning, and hands-on lab techniques for engagement.
+How to teach metacognition in science lessons.
+POE strategy, inquiry-based learning, and hands-on lab techniques that build scientific thinking skills in KS2-KS4.

-Explore how to integrate metacognition in science education through POE strategy, inquiry-based learning, and hands-on lab techniques for engagement.
+How to teach metacognition in science lessons.
+POE strategy, inquiry-based learning, and hands-on lab techniques that build scientific thinking skills in KS2-KS4.

 For example, when studying density, students might predict whether a can of diet cola will float or sink in water.
 Most predict both will sink because they are both heavy cans.
 When the diet cola floats and the regular sinks, students must explain this surprising result, leading to deeper understanding of density and dissolved substances.